evaepel/moon_active/README.md

 ```

 ## Usage
-input: The scripts gets an image of a license plate, decides if the vehicle is allowed to enter according to its plate.
+Input: The script gets an image of a license plate and decides if the vehicle is allowed to enter.
 Finally it logs the event to the database.

 ```bash
 python3 parking_permission.py <path to image> [-v]
 ```
+It will add an event to the log.
+You can add verbosity with the -v flag.

 For more information run:
 ```bash
 python3 parking_permission.py --help
 ```

-To print the database you can add to the main() a call to ParkingLogger.get_log():
+To print the database you can for example call ParkingLogger.get_log() from the main():
 ```python
 if __name__ == "__main__":
     logger = ParkingLogger(db_name=parking_db, collection_name=parking_log_collection)
     logger.get_log()
 ```

+### Examples
-You can see examples of negative and positive expected results in the examples/negative/ and examples/positive/ respectively.
+You can see examples of negative and positive expected results in the examples/negative/ and examples/positive/ directories respectively.

 ### Pittfalls
 The OCR API sometimes fails to accurately retrieve the car plate, if at all.
 We added some examples under examples/pittfalls